How To Stream On Twitch From PC, Laptop, PlayStation, & Xbox

-The right streaming software is essential for every streamer.
+Before your first stream, the right software is essential.
 Once you have an OBS (open broadcasting software) installed then technically you can stream.
 The most commonly used OBS are xSplit and Streamlabs.
 Whilst being free to use they offer extremely user-friendly interfaces with some premium features costing a small subscription fee.

-Another key bit of equipment to get before you begin streaming on twitch is a high definition webcam.
+Another key bit of equipment to get before you start streaming on twitch is a high-definition webcam.
 Just like having crisp audio you need a sharp image of yourself so a decent webcam is crucial.
-Now some streamers don't show themselves on streaming on Twitch or have a need for a webcam but it gives the viewer a more personal experience and can only help your channel.
+Now some streamers don’t show themselves on streaming on Twitch or have a need for a webcam but it gives the viewer a more personal experience and can only help your channel.

 How To Stream On Twitch From Console

-Streaming isn't a PC only affair, in fact, there are many different platforms which includes consoles and even mobile gaming!
+Streaming isn’t a PC-only affair, in fact, there are many different platforms that include consoles and even mobile gaming!

-With the PS4 and Xbox One, you can stream on Twitch directly from the console.
+With the PS4, PS5, Xbox One, Xbox X, Xbox S, you can stream directly from the console.
 All gamers on these consoles will have to do is install the Twitch application and off they go without the need for any extra software or hardware.